 Students contemplating their futures have many good options, among them academic careers, professional training, entry into private sector employment, and a wide variety of public service careers in government, the non-profit sector, and elsewhere.
 The Class of 1964 believes that service in the public interest has never been more necessary and that there remains a critical need for intelligent and dedicated graduates devoted to addressing the public good and working to solve such pervasive problems as hatred, fear, prejudice, injustice, poverty, ill health and the degradation of our natural resources.

 The JFK Memorial Award is intended to help the recipient get started in a public service career where remuneration may be low or slow to accumulate.

 Two letters of recommendation are required.
 One should be from a faculty member or other person qualified to attest to your academic achievements, the other from a professional who can speak to your character, goals and experience in public service.

 Application on Qualtrics is now open.
 Only complete applications, including letters of recommendation, which are received by the due dates, will be considered.
-Please consult the FAQ for answers to most of your questions, or consult the PSC at email@example.com.
+Please consult the FAQ for answers to most of your questions, or consult the Einhorn Center at email@example.com.

 Applications and letter of references are due Thursday, November 18th, 2021.

 Please visit the Class of 1964 website to learn more about the John F. Kennedy Memorial Award and to hear from past recipients.